 The first saltwater pearls to be cultured successfully came from the Akoya Pearl oyster, Pinctada fucata.

-Akoya Pearls have been considered the world’s best known pearls since the 1930s.
-They are most often round and spherical; though, can be found in a variety of shapes and sizes.
-The average size of an Akoya Pearl ranges from 2-10 millimeters.
+Since the 1930s, Akoyas have been considered the world’s best known pearls.
+They are most often round and spherical, and come in a variety of shapes and sizes.
+These pearls range in size from 3-10 millimeters.

-Their colors are subtle and rich—a palette of ivory, cream, rosé, silver, gold and leaf green; typically characterized by a white or gold body color with a variety of beautiful pink, yellow and green hues.
+Akoya Pearls are typically characterized by a white or gold body color with a variety of beautiful pink, yellow and green hues.
+Their colors are subtle and rich: a palette of ivory, cream, rosé, silver, gold and leaf green.

-Cultivated in the relatively cool and calm seas of Japan and China, the Akoya Pearl oyster reacts to seasonal changes, producing nacre of intense luminosity.
+Cultivated in the relatively cool and calm seas of Japan and China, the Akoya Pearl oyster reacts to seasonal changes by producing nacre of intense luminosity.
 This intense luminosity gives the pearls a breathtaking luster.

-A long-time favorite of designers, the Akoya Pearl is a fashion and bridal classic as well as the traditional collectible-one pearl for every special occasion.
+A long-time favorite of designers, Akoyas are a fashion and bridal classic.
+They are also the traditional collectible pearl for every special occasion.

 The white Japanese Akoya Pearl is the classic cultured pearl most think of when the word ‘pearl’ is mentioned.